peli-pro/coldcard_address_generator/README.md

 # Generate addresses for coldcard
 This script will generate lists of addresses from your coldcard xpubs.
-It will generate external (recieve) and internal (change) addresses.
+It will generate external (receive) and internal (change) addresses.
 You will get those values from the public.txt file that you can export from the coldcard.
 It uses the bitcoinjs-lib found here: https://github.com/bitcoinjs/bitcoinjs-lib